augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 1. Ceres
 2. OpenGV
 3. Okvis
-4. OpenARK
+4. OpenARK Ubuntu
+5. OpenARK Jetson NX

-In order to get Eigen working, the following lines of code must be added into the top level CMakesList.txt:
+In order to get Eigen working for OpenARK Ubuntu and Jetson NX, the following lines of code must be added into the top level CMakesList.txt:
 ```
 add_definitions(-DEIGEN_DONT_ALIGN=1)
 add_definitions(-DEIGEN_DONT_VECTORIZE=1)
 ```
 This will disable alignment as well as force the compiler to use c++17 standard.

+When it comes to OpenARK, make sure that the EIGEN_HACK option is ON.
+This will apply the same Eigen hack above.
+`option( EIGEN_HACK "EIGEN_HACK" ON)`.

-Add these lines before running the Cmake instructions to build each library.
+Now run the CMake instructions to build each library.

 ## Continued Dependencies
 ### Installing Ceres 1.14.0 from source